When chronic stress threatens health

 - Mood swings

-Stress is negatively correlated with sleep quality, immune function, and mental health.
-Many men therefore struggle with exhaustion, inner tension, and pressure without being able to clearly identify the cause.
+Stress negatively correlates with sleep quality, immune function, and mental health.
+Many men therefore struggle with exhaustion, inner tension, and pressure without clearly identifying the source.

 Symptoms of chronic stress